uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.3.2 =
+* Added HTML5 Geo Location for visitor's location with IP address as the fallback.
+* Added borders in system setup to increase readability
+* Changed all yes/no checkboxes to toggle switches
+* Added plugin system messages and links to direct new users to the blog and first step information
+* When pulling up a weather post for editing, the tab with the active weather location will be shown
+* Reworded the features list
+* Fixed the Ajax error message when the OpenWeatherMap API call fails

 = 5.3.1 =
 * Fixed javascript issues in admin when loading the Bootstrap 5 JS